jttkim/covid19/README.md

 ### Demo Result

-The image below shows the Covid-19 main protease subunit with amino acid residues coloured to indicate level variation.
+The images below shows the Covid-19 main protease subunit (6lu7) and the spike protein (6vsb) with amino acid residues coloured to indicate level variation.

 ![Covid-19 main protease](mpro.png)
 ![Covid-19 spike protein](spike.png)

+Note: An early version of the protease image showed rather different colours due to an indexing bug which is now fixed.
+However, generally the code in this repo, which was used to generate these images, is very preliminary.
+The images are illustrative of this project's idea, but their accuracy and correctness should be assessed by reviewing the code before using them to infer any specific biochemical conclusions.

 ### Remarks for Discussion

 The method to compute variation levels is crude.
-Nonetheless, the image above seems to suggest that some parts of the protease are more strongly conserved than others.
+Nonetheless, the image above seems to suggest that some parts of the proteins are more strongly conserved than others.

 ### Further Ideas